Skip to content Skip to footer

 How can Benenden Health help with health anxiety?

-If you’re struggling to overcome health anxiety, and self-help techniques are not working, you should make an appointment to see your GP as soon as possible.
+If you’re struggling to overcome health anxiety, and self-help techniques are not working, you should book a GP appointment or speak to a medical professional as soon as possible.

-If you’re a Benenden Health member, you can access our 24/7 Mental Health Helpline, where you can speak to a counsellor at any time of day or night.
-They can provide more information and talk about your health anxiety while you wait for a face-to-face general practice appointment.
+Benenden Health offers immediate access to 24/7 Mental Health Helpline, where you can speak to a counsellor at any time of day or night.